Thwart U.S. veto or await new president? WTO has leadership dilemma

 “Big players like subtle vetos.
 Publicly losing a vote is humiliating,” he said.

-Washington might see recourse to a vote almost as an act of war.
-It is not even clear how WTO members would decide to hold one.
+Washington might see recourse to a vote almost as an act of war and an excuse to make good Trump’s threat to quit the WTO.
+It is not even clear how WTO members would decide to hold a vote.

 This leaves a final possibility, relying on a change of U.S. president.